idocal/motionsense/README.md

 * For every trial we have a multivariate time-series
 * Thus, we have time-series with a total of 12 features, 3 axis for each measurement : Attitude, Gravity, Rotation Rate and User Acceleration

----
 ## Problem Definition and Applications

-* Our probelm is predicting user's activity from phone sensors data
+* Our problem is predicting user's activity from phone sensors data
 * This definition might be too wide, so we limit ourself to predicting 1 of 5 possible activities
 * Thus, we can define our problem as multiclass classification, where we can label each data point as <br> sitting, standing, walking, going downstaris or going upstairs
 * There are many application for this kind of classification in various fields such as <br> healthcare, intelligence etc.
 * We will further discuss some of these applications in later part of our project

----
 ## Feature Extraction / Engineering

 Our data is a time series - a sequence of measurements over time